-- The length of the program after acceptance is four consecutive semesters. - Accepted students will be required to provide proof of Health Care Provider CPR certification, a negative Tuberculosis test, a background check, and a complete Student Immunization and Verification form before the beginning of the semester. - The Hepatitis B immunization series is strongly recommended before entrance into the program.
+- The length of the program after acceptance is four consecutive semesters - Accepted students will be required to provide proof of Health Care Provider CPR certification, a DOT-compliant urine drug screen, a background check, and a series of other specific immunizations.
+Further detailed information will be included in the acceptance packet. - The Hepatitis B immunization series is strongly recommended before entrance into the program.
 A student may be denied access to clinical rotations without an adequate Hepatitis B titer.
 Students having religious or personal conflicts against receiving the Hepatitis B vaccine must sign a release form.

-- Administer effective and ethical individual patient care, utilizing human needs as a foundation for assessing behaviors, assigning priorities to desired outcomes, and planning and prioritization nursing interventions. - Incorporate knowledge of cultural, religious, and socioeconomic factors in providing nursing care for individuals in a variety of healthcare settings. - Coordinate, delegate, and prioritize the delivery of care aimed at meeting the needs of patients, communities of patients, and their families. - Practice collaboratively within the proper scope of practice, legal, and ethical frameworks, and within national and state standards of nursing practice. - Use communication that is effective and therapeutic, along with information technology, to implement problem solving processes in the evidence-based management of patient care.
+- Administer effective and ethical individual patient care, utilizing human needs as a foundation for assessing behaviors. - Assign priorities to desired nursing assessments and interventions based on desired outcomes and planning needs. - Incorporate knowledge of cultural, religious, and socioeconomic factors to provide nursing care for individuals in a variety of healthcare settings. - Coordinate, delegate, and prioritize the delivery of care aimed at meeting the needs of patients, communities of patients, and their families. - Practice collaboratively within the RN scope of practice, legal, and ethical frameworks, and within national and state standards of nursing practice. - Use communication that is effective and therapeutic, along with technology, to implement problem solving processes in the evidencebased delivery of patient care.